jbouzekri/FileUploaderBundle/Resources/doc/base/getting_started.md

 ));
 ```

 This field provides an ajax image file upload.
+It uses the configured `gallery` oneup endpoint.

 The next paragraph will explain each bundle configuration.